6 Reasons You Get Oily Skin After Putting Makeup On

 Bottom line: give your moisturizer an opportunity to sink in before you apply your foundation.

-#3: You’re Not Using a Primer to Prevent Oily Skin After Putting Makeup On
+#3: You’re Not Using a Primer As A Solution For Oily Skin After Putting Makeup On

 If you have oil-prone skin, prep your face with a primer.
 A quality primer can absorb oil and minimize shine.
 It also helps your makeup last longer.
 Even if you only struggle with oily skin in the T-zone, applying primer to that area alone can do wonders.